fossasia/meilix/README.md

 - After cloning open build.sh to change.
 Read comment in build.sh to understand how to change.
 (Note: Please not change anything at # Install core packages and do not delete any in hotelos folder).

+### What is a metapackage ?
+Metapackages are a link to existing package or packages.
+So they are essentially a script that installs other packages.They keep the packages as dependencies.

 ### Creating a metapackage
 Creating a metapackage is really easy, we will make use of [equivs](http://apt.ubuntu.com/p/equivs) to make our metapackage.
 - First, install equivs: `sudo apt-get install equivs`